hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Abuse and scandal's all they would obtain.
 >
-> I know an instance where the like occur'd,
+> I know an instance where the like occurred,
 >
 > Where the professor to declare was heard,
 >
-> He'd let no dancers in, in any way,
+> Heed let no dancers in, in any way,
 >
 > Whether they'd tickets, or proposed to pay.
 >